 It takes something special to be a part of a team that goes on to win the Premier League, many teams have attempted it and few have managed to come out on top.
-Some would say you need a top goalkeeper, others would say you need a top striker but what we can all agree on is each Premier League winning side needs to have great leadership to defy the football betting odds on Paddy Power and go on to win.
+Some would say you need a top goalkeeper, others would say you need a top striker but what we can all agree on is each Premier League winning side needs to have great leadership to defy the betting odds.
 It’s for that reason we’ve looked back through some of the captains of previous Premier League winners to see where they are now:

 Captained Manchester United in 1998-99, 1999-2000, 2000-01 & 2002-03